FusionAuth/fusionauth-site/site/_posts/2023-03-09-react-example-application.md

 Authentication is hard.
 We want to make it easy.
 That is why we have added the necessary endpoints for the OAuth 2.0 login flow into the FusionAuth API.
 This means that you can use FusionAuth to authenticate users without setting up a separate back end to handle the token exchange.
 This is a great way to get started with FusionAuth and to use it as a drop-in replacement for your existing OAuth 2.0 provider.
 So you can concentrate on providing the best experience for your users.

-{% include _callout-important.liquid
-content=
-"For limitations and prerequisites, see the [Hosted OAuth Service Provider Endpoints](https://fusionauth.io/xyz) documentation."
-%}

 {% include _image.liquid src="/assets/img/blogs/react-example-application/fusiondesk-fusionauth-login.png" alt="Login Screen of FusionAuth with the styling of FusionDesk" class="img-fluid" figure=false %}

 As you can see - if you inspect the backend of the example application - we do not provide any OAuth 2.0 endpoints.
 Instead, we use FusionAuth provided functionality to authenticate users.

-After the user has logged in to FusionAuth, the `access_token` is stored in a cookie.
+After the user has logged in to FusionAuth, the `app.at` is stored in a cookie.
 This cookie is then sent with every request to the backend, where we validate the token in a middleware.
 If the token is valid, we allow the request to continue.
 If the token is invalid, we return a `401` status code.

 ```typescript
 {% remote_include 'https://raw.githubusercontent.com/sonderformat-llc/fusionauth-example-react-fusiondesk/main/server/src/middlewares/fusion-auth.middleware.ts' %}
 ```

 We also use the FusionAuth API to retrieve user information for the creator of a ticket.
-This is done in the `TicketController.ts` file using the `retrieveUser` method of the FusionAuth API client for typescript.
+This is done in the `FindAllTicketsController.ts` file using the `retrieveUser` method of the FusionAuth API client for typescript.

 ```typescript
 const tickets = await this.ticketRepository.find({where, order: {id: 'DESC'}});